Handout

-A handout is something given freely or distributed free to those in need.

-It can refer to government welfare or a charitable gift, and it may take the form of money, food, or other necessities.
+A handout refers to something that is given or distributed freely, usually to those in need.
+It often refers to government welfare or a charitable gift, and it may take the form of money, food, or other necessities.

 During the Great Depression, many people lived entirely on handouts of one kind or another when they could not afford to buy food.
 The term became especially popular among hobos, who developed a system of signs and symbols to describe the nature, quantity, and availability of handouts.